Does your child or children with special needs have a brother or sister?

 It’s important that we talk about the very special younger (or older) humans that grow up alongside the child with special needs.

 If you really think about it, siblings will likely spend the most time and be in their lives the longest out of anybody, including therapists, parents, and extended family members.

-With that said, let’s cover the challenges and emotions a sibling may experience who has a brother or sister with special needs.
+With that said, let’s cover the challenges and emotions of a sibling may experience who has a brother or sister with special needs.

 Friends Not “Getting It”

-If you can think back to when you were younger, around your child’s age…especially middle school where the start of drama truly begins, I bet you can remember it being a little bit of a challenge.
+If you can think back to when you were younger, around your child’s age…especially in middle school where the start of drama truly begins, I bet you can remember it being a little bit of a challenge.

 It’s that weird time where you’re not really sure who you are yet.